 Time of year

-Other than the depths of winter, the path could be walked at anytime of year.
+Other than the depths of winter, the path could be walked at any time of year.
 Spring, Summer and Autumn each have their usual characteristics, highlighted by the lambing season and the wonderful autumnal colours respectively.
 I abandoned the journey at Machynlleth due to heavy rain and flood warnings for North Wales in late September 2012.
 I continued in Spring 2013 as soon as the horrendous snowfalls that winter had cleared.

 Length of walk

-132 miles from Knighton to Welshpool, with an additional 28 miles if you want follow Offa’s Dyke between the start and finish to turn this into a circular walk (recommended).
+132 miles from Knighton to Welshpool, with an additional 28 miles if you want to follow Offa’s Dyke between the start and finish to turn this into a circular walk (recommended).
 I walked GW with Offa’s Dyke.
 The first trip from Chepstow to Machynlleth in late September 2012, then to Welshpool and finally to Prestatyn in Spring 2013.
 I completed the GW section in 8½ days.

 I backpacked from Chepstow with my tradition heavy and indestructible gear, camping each night at recognised campsites.
 In the spring I switched to B&B as campsites were more difficult to find on the later sections of GW and Offa’s Dyke.
-Some of the B&B’s were the best I have every stayed in, selected from the Offa’s Dyke Association list I picked up at the ODA office in Knighton.
+Some of the B&B’s were the best I have ever stayed in, selected from the Offa’s Dyke Association list I picked up at the ODA office in Knighton.
 The first section campsites are very basic, with the exception of Llanidloes.

 I had already spent 6 days on Offa’s Dyke, walking from Chepstow, when I arrived at the Offa’s Dyke Association office in Knighton.
 The warden was very helpful in providing information on GW and setting some expectations for accommodation.
 Jim asked if I would submit a couple of articles for their newsletter, for which I was happy to oblige a few weeks later.
 Part 1 and Part 2 are of those articles can be read here.